SantiagoEG/ImbalancedMulticlass/README.md

-# ImbalancedMulticlass: Coping with Class Imbalance in
+# ImbalancedMulticlass: Coping with Class Imbalance in Multiclassification

 This module implements Machine Learning algorithms to cope with Class Imbalance in multiclassification.
 ImbalancedMulticlass includes a METACost implementation and various boosting algorithms that include resampling during the learning.
 In the 'test.py' script you can found examples of usage.